kof/cyclic/readme.md

 ### Listen to "change:{name}" events.

 Model inherits from [Emitter](https://github.com/component/emitter).
 You can call all methods defined there.
-Event name is "change:" plus attributes name.
+Event name is "change:" plus property name.

 ```javascript
 model.on('change:myAttr', function (value, model) {